 There should be someone who will be the head of the kitchen.
 This is the dream position for all the chefs out there!
 There is just one Executive Chef for a single restaurant or a chain.
 He is responsible for the costing food and recipes, checking the quality, and designing the menu.
-Apart from this, the Executive Chef is also the face of the restaurant kitchen, since he/she also meets the guests.
+The Executive Chef is also the face of your restaurant kitchen as he/she meets guests.

 The average salary for an executive chef in India is approximately Rs 70,000 – Rs 75,000 per month, it can be more depending on the years of experience the executive cooks brings to the table.
 However, the salary of Executive Chefs in different format differs.
 While hiring an Executive Chef, you must ensure that they have an even temperament and must have strong strategic leadership skills.
 A chef’s job is not at all as easy as it sounds!
-An Executive Chef encourages and maximizes the productivity of the kitchen staff, including chefs, cooks, culinary assistance and even the dishwashers.
-An Executive Chef oversees the complete delivery of food supplies in the morning, prepare unique menu items in afternoons, and supervises the kitchen during dinner hours.
+An Executive Chef encourages and maximizes the productivity of the kitchen staff, including chefs, cooks, culinary assistance, and even the dishwashers.
+An Executive Chef oversees the complete delivery of food supplies in the morning, prepares unique menu items in the afternoons, and supervises the kitchen during dinner hours.
 Hence, the approximate work hour of an executive chef is 12 hours per day.

 2. Sous Chef

 Sous Chefs are the right hand of the Executive Chefs, and there can be multiple Sous Chefs in a restaurant.
 They are responsible for managing the intricacies in the kitchen.
-It is the Sous Chefs who look into the details of each dish before they go out of the kitchen.
+It is the Sous chef who looks into the details of each dish before they go out of the kitchen.
 Hence, micromanagement is not the only area where a sous chef must give heed to.
-Sous Chefs are the middleman between the head chef and the other kitchen staffs.
+Sous Chefs are the middleman between the head chef and the other kitchen staff.
 When the Executive Chef isn’t there, a Sous Chef is the head of the kitchen.
 The average Sous Chef salary in India is approximately Rs 30-35,000 per month.